insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 If you have saved the processflow (both for Organization and processflow Scope) you will be able to delete the Attribute(s) used in Mapping.

-**Note: For saved processflow for both organization and PF scope,
+**Note : For saved processflow for both organization and PF scope,
         Data Type of the Attribute(s) cannot be changed used in Mapping.
         Reference API of an Attribute cannot be changed .
         Primary property of Attribute(s) can be changed/updated**.